Now that we have the lens PSF it should be straight forward to reverse its blurring effect out of the image, right?

 Is MTF50 a good proxy for perceived sharpness?
 It turns out that the spatial frequencies that are most closely related to our perception of sharpness vary with the size and viewing distance of the displayed image.

 For instance if an image captured by a Full Frame camera is viewed at ‘standard’ distance (that is a distance equal to its diagonal) the portion of the MTF curve most representative of perceived sharpness appears to be around MTF90.
-Continue reading MTF50 and Perceived Sharpness→
+On the other hand, when pixel peeping, the spatial frequencies around MTF50 look to be quite a decent indicator of it.
+Continue reading MTF50 and Perceived Sharpness

 A Point Spread Function is the image projected on the sensing plane when our cameras are pointed at a single, bright, infinitesimally small Point of light, like a distant star on a perfectly dark and clear night.
 Ideally, that’s also how it would appear on the sensing material (silicon) of our camera sensors: a singularly small yet bright point of light surrounded by pitch black.
 However a PSF can never look like a perfect point because in order to reach silicon it has to travel at least through an imperfect lens (1) of finite aperture (2), various filters (3) and only then finally land typically via a microlens on a squarish photosite of finite dimensions (4).